CHAPTERS 24-26

 +

 Richard typically completed and sent off their weekly report for the Bureau database on Friday, but he hadn’t had time before leaving on vacation for the weekend.
-So, with Heather’s approval, they were staying later Monday night to catch up instead.
+So, with Heather’s approval, they were staying later that night to catch up instead.

 As Richard typed away at his desk, Heather sat leaning against the wall behind it, reading a paperback.